Our Ethos

 Hodgsons Farm cover crops

 Our first objective was to reduce heavy/deep cultivations that disrupt the microbial network within the soil.
 In addition we are carefully reducing the amount pesticides and inorganic fertilisers we are using which can have an effect on soil health; the use of cover crops are becoming a great way of increasing carbon within the soils which in turn helps produce organic matter.
-Sheep have also been reintroduced onto our farm and graze our cover crops and next year will graze our herbal leys.
+Sheep have also been reintroduced onto our farm and graze our cover crops in the winter months.
+Catch crops are used in the summer between our cash crops and companion and bio crops are used.
+Cattle have been reintroduced onto the farm which graze our premiant grasses and will mob graze our rotational herbal leys next year, the herbal leys will also provide forage for the cattle in the winter months.

 The photo to the left shows cover crops planted for the sheep to graze the following spring.

-Over the last 25 years we have planted over 15 kilometres of native hedgerows on the farm, creating a string of wildlife corridors connecting different parts of the farm plus the wider environment.
+Over the last 30 years we have planted over 15 kilometres of native hedgerows on the farm, creating a string of wildlife corridors connecting different parts of the farm plus the wider environment.
 These hedges also enhance the landscape making it more enjoyable for the general public who use the footpaths on our land or drive past our fields.
-Each year it is our aim to plant more hedgerows, coppice tired hedgerows and gap up others plus plant trees wherever possible.
+We are proud to say that now we have a hedge around every field on our farm.
+These hedges are a mix of native species including Horn thorn, Blackthorn, Maple, Dog Rose, Hazel, crab apple, Elderflower and Clematis.
+We also add hedgerow trees which add great diversity with species such as Willow, Oak, Horse Chestnut, Sycamore, Mountain Ash, Scots Pine and Walnut.

 The photo to the right shows a hedgeline planted in 2020 which will extend the wildlife corridor from Chantry Lane back to Southlands Farm.